Pneumonia is something we hear of commonly and it can be concerning or serious, thereby requiring the right awareness and timely action.

 - Newborns (neonates), infants, and children, due to the easy spread of infections from the upper airway to the lungs resulting from a shorter airway and underdeveloped immunity.

-- Elderly, due to waning immunity as well as weaker/more damaged lungs as a result of age and a long period of exposure to environmental irritants.
+- Elderly, (especially 65 years and above), due to waning immunity as well as weaker and more damaged lungs as a result of age and a long period of exposure to environmental irritants.

-- Comorbid conditions like diabetes, heart failure, compromised kidney or liver function and decreased immunity (like with HIV, post transplants, cancers, hemoglobin abnormalities, spleen removal, etc.).
+- Comorbid conditions like diabetes, heart failure, and compromised kidney or liver function.

-- Malnutrition, chronic illnesses, and prolonged exposure to antibiotics, corticosteroids, or other immune-suppressive drugs and anticancer chemotherapy/radiotherapy.
+- Decreased immunity like with HIV, post transplants, cancers, hemoglobin abnormalities, spleen removal, etc, or prolonged exposure to antibiotics, corticosteroids, or other immune-suppressive drugs and anticancer chemotherapy/radiotherapy.

-- Hospitalized patients (hospital-acquired pneumonia- HAP) and those intubated/on ventilator (ventilator-associated pneumonia – VAP).
-These are high-risk groups for pneumonia with opportunistic and resistant organisms.
+- Hospitalized patients and those intubated or on a ventilator are high-risk groups for pneumonia with opportunistic and resistant organisms, and the pneumonia is designated hospital-acquired pneumonia (HAP) and ventilator-associated pneumonia (VAP) respectively.

 - Aspiration (mouth or stomach contents entering lungs) can cause pneumonia (aspiration pneumonia) especially in people with decreased consciousness (like due to alcohol abuse), swallowing problems, poor oral hygiene and those on tube feeds.